ButThouMust/kamaitachi-sfc-english/spoilers/README.md

 One way I'd thought of to translate this was to have Tooru call him a moron instead, and try to explain it away with, "By the way, did you know that the word 'oxymoron' is itself an oxymoron, meaning 'sharp-dull' in Greek?"

 ## Japanese comedians and foie gras
 Some choices at dinner lead you to a path with some references to famous Japanese comedians (谷啓 Kei Tani, ハナ肇 Hajime Hana, 植木等 Hitoshi Ueki) and/or a discussion of foie gras and culinary delicacies.
-According to some videos, the Rinne Saisei translation replaces them with references to Robin Williams.
+According to some videos, the Rinne Saisei translation replaces the comedian references with references to Robin Williams.

 ## Ikkyuu-san
 Tooru compares Kayama, hesitating when jokingly confronted about going to find the killer in the blizzard, to "Ikkyuu-san."